The inView

 Detecting when an element is in view can help creating effects like:

-- Animating elements in when they scroll into view.
+Animating elements when they scroll into and out of view.

 function is built on the browser's native Intersection Observer API for the best possible performance (all calculations happen off the main JavaScript thread) and a tiny filesize (just 0.5kb).